 Jordan Taliha McDonald

+In the winter of 2018-19, she served as a reference intern for the Smithsonian Archives of American Art.
+During that time, she wrote four essays for the Archives of American Art blog and Smithsonian Voices.
 Her public writing, journalism, and cultural criticism have appeared in New York Magazine, The Believer, Artsy, Vulture, Africa is a Country, The Offing, The Harvard Review, Lux, Complex, and more.
 Her newsletter, “East Coast Lit(erary) Thot” can be read here.

 If you ask her nicely, Jordan will explain to you why Aretha Franklin’s 2018 assessment, “great gowns, beautiful gowns,” is one of the most succinct cultural critiques of the 21st century.